DerWidder/Master_Thesis/README.md

 transform.py transforms the coordinats of each gear mesh by rotating a certain angle.
 Then the entire mesh can be construced by combining the single meshes.
 ## animation
 animation.py creates an animation for the Eulerian path.
+## dxf
+creat_dxf.py outputs the .dxf file of the mesh to be opened in NX and get .prt file.